 New York City, NY 10012

-Program in Religious Studies
+M.A.- Religious Studies

 The Program in Religious Studies explores religious practices as important aspects of social life.
 We include three related approaches: examination of primary texts and artifacts; analysis of the ideas and activities that have contributed to the development of various religions; and interdisciplinary exploration of the theories and methods used in the study of religion.
 This multidisciplinary M.A. program seeks to prepare students with both the knowledge of a religious world and the tools to study that world, including language training where appropriate.
 Courses often utilize both cultural and disciplinary foci in examining religious life.
 Students who pursue the graduate program on a full-time basis complete the program in one and a half to two years.